astropy/astropy-APEs/APE4.rst

 * ``use_git``: Set to ``False`` to disable all use of git commands by ``ah_bootstrap``.
 This effectively disables support for submodule initialization/updates, and is mostly useful for testing.
+For example, when testing a new astropy_helpers version in the context of the Astropy repository, add this to setup.cfg

 * ``auto_upgrade``: If set to ``False`` disables checking on PyPI for newer versions of astropy-helpers before using any already available versions.
 By default the auto-upgrade feature is enabled.

-Finally, although not an option to ``use_astropy_helpers()``, the ``ah_bootstrap`` module also recognizes a ``--offline`` command-line argument when running ``setup.py``.
+Although not an option to ``use_astropy_helpers()``, the ``ah_bootstrap`` module also recognizes a ``--offline`` command-line argument when running ``setup.py``.
 This disables all features that try to access the internet.
 This may be useful for offline installations, so that the process does not hang while trying to connect to the internet.

+Similarly, one may provide a ``--no-git`` command-line argument that disables all calls to git by the bootstrap script.
+As this will prevent running ``git submodule update``, it is very useful for testing changes to astropy_helpers against Astropy or another affiliated package that uses it.

 It should be noted that if all methods of bootstrapping astropy_helpers fail it is generally not possible to continue the ``setup.py`` script.
 In this